Azure/azure-sdk/docs/clang/design.md

 {% include requirement/SHOULD id="clang-design-naming-paramnames" %} use a meaningful name for parameters and local variable names.
 Parameters and local variable names should be named as all lower-case words, separated by underscores (snake-casing).

 {% include requirements/MUSTNOT id="clang-design-const-parameters" %} use first level const for parameters or return types.
 Pointers to const are fine.
-First level const on function parameters does not provide any additional grantees to the caller, and can be confusing.
+First level const on function parameters do not provide any additional guarantees to the caller, and can be confusing.
 For example:

 This is not OK:
 ```c